Interior Architect vs. Interior Designer: The Key Differences Explained

 Interior Architects

 Interior architecture is a specialised field that primarily deals with the structural aspects and spatial configuration of a home's interior.
-Interior architects (including architects more broadly) are responsible for optimising the layout of spaces to ensure functionality, safety, and compliance with Australia’s National Construction Code.
-Their work often involves altering or reconfiguring existing structures to accommodate the needs of the occupants.
+Interior Architects (including Architects more broadly) are responsible for optimising the layout of spaces to ensure functionality, safety, and compliance with Australia’s National Construction Code.
+Their work often involves altering or reconfiguring existing structures and/or floor plans to accommodate the needs of its occupants.

 2. Structural Modifications: They may be involved in making structural changes, such as removing or adding walls, to create open-concept spaces or divide rooms according to a client's requirements.

-3. Building Codes and Regulations: Interior architects must stay updated on, an incorporate, Australian building codes and regulations to ensure their designs meet safety and legal requirements.
+3. Building Codes and Regulations: Interior Architects must maintain an Architectural Registration via ongoing Professional Development, and stay updated on and incorporate Australian building codes and regulations into their designs to ensure their designs meet safety and legal requirements.

-4. Material Selection: They choose materials and finishes that align with the aesthetic and functional goals of the project while considering durability, sustainability, maintenance and building code.
+4. Material Selection: They choose materials and finishes that align with the aesthetic and functional goals of the project while considering durability, sustainability, maintenance and building codes.
+It is here where a very grey line can form between an Interior Architect and an interior designer.

 Interior Designers

-On the other hand, interior designers focuses on the aesthetics, atmosphere, and overall visual appeal of interior spaces.
-Interior designers are responsible for selecting colours, textures, furniture, lighting, and decor to create a cohesive and pleasing environment that reflects the client's personality and preferences.
+On the other hand, interior designers focus on the aesthetics, atmosphere, and overall visual appeal of interior spaces.
+They are responsible for selecting colours, textures, furniture, lighting, and decor to create a cohesive and pleasing environment that reflects the client's personality and preferences.

 Key responsibilities of interior designers include: